rpazos98/rpazos98/README.md

 ### Hi 👋 I'm Rodrigo Pazos

-I'm a Software Engineer graduated from Universidad Austral (5 years course) and I'm currently working at MuleSoft as Software Engineer MTS.
+I'm a Software Engineer graduated from Universidad Austral (5 years course).
+I'm an ex-Muley (Software Engineer MTS) and I'm now working at Keyway as Software Engieneer.

 I tend to work in Java :coffee:, Python :snake: and Scala :ladder: as a backend developer.
 I also have some expercience developing with React.